Siphon880gh/devbrain/AI Assisted Coding/Google AI Studio (Gemini)/Convert project to html-js-css self contained and deployable minimum files (Google AI Studio, Lovable).md

 Look for `index-standalone.html` and `index-standalone.md` (The md file might or might not exist).

 If `index-standalone.md` exists, then you might need to download more than just `index-standalone` files.
 That file is created if there is any asset (images, css, js, etc) that must come along with your `index-standalone.html`.
 The md file will guide you on what files to download and in what relative paths they should be at when downloaded to your computer.
-Once the proper files are in place on the computer, let's test them at localhots.
+Once the proper files are in place on the computer, let's test them at localhost.

 Test the index-standalone.html file at localhost.
 If does not load properly, open DevTools console to see any errors.
 If the webpage does not load properly and/or there are console errors, go inside Cursor IDE at your local machine, and prompt with:
 ```